 If you ever aspired to democratic socialism, the last 40 years have been very disappointing, as mainstream social democratic parties have embraced big business and the USSR collapsed.
 Nothing ever seems to change unless banking cartels and tech giants want it.
 Have they concluded that the masses can no longer compete in the free market?

 It saddens me to admit it, but I once hoped capitalism would give way to anarcho-communism, a patchwork of egalitarian communes in a utopian world devoid of armies and extreme concentrations of wealth.
 In my naive adolescent mindset the Soviet Union, the People Republic of China, Cuba and North Korea were at best deformed workers’ states and at worst despotisms antithetical to the kind of laid-back sharing society I envisaged.
 Ironically the only viable examples of communalism have always sprung from close-knit and culturally homogenous communities, i.e. people who share an elaborate set of ethical rules and customs.
 Once such societies grow beyond a basic level of complexity and have to accommodate a wider range of cultural backgrounds and social attitudes, they inevitably have to adopt more coercive means to maintain social stability.
-Yet such societies fail to grow out of their rudimentary forms, they will inevitably fail to develop the technological means to improve people’s quality of life and to correct the cruel injustices of mother nature.
+Yet if such societies fail to grow out of their rudimentary forms, they will inevitably fail to develop the technological means to improve people’s quality of life and to correct the cruel injustices of mother nature.
 Ever since the industrial revolution, no system has succeeded in raising people’s material living standards more than capitalism.
 Even China abandoned its Maoist command economy to embrace state-managed capitalism.
 Today, the State accounts for a larger share of the economy in most of Western Europe than it does in China.
 Yet as corporate cartels behave more like governments via their NGOs and transnational organisations, we may soon see a merger between the Chinese and European models with democracy reduced to little more than choreographed consultation exercises.
 Competition will work on two levels.
 The professional elite of technical whizz-kids, scientists, social planners, media executives and entertainers will continue to compete and lead parallel lives in a liberal bubble with exclusive access to secluded resorts and gated neighbourhoods.
 Meanwhile the masses reliant on UBI (universal basic income) will be rewarded for their compliant behaviour.
 Some may attain relative privileges by acting as model citizens, while others will be relegated to a closely supervised life in an urban jungle of interconnected megacities.
 Those who fail to comply, especially those whose dissident ideas attract a following, may be treated as sufferers of mental disorders.
 The hate speech laws now being enforced in countries as diverse as Canada, Turkey, Germany and China, could effectively disable you as a citizen in our basic income panacea.
 Just imagine the option of either repenting one’s conservative views on the sexual dimorphism of human beings or having one’s bank account deactivated and access to social housing and employment denied.
 This dystopian future is no longer just a fanciful science fiction, but a reality the Pentagon is preparing for.